-Indian cinema has seen many great directors — from different regions, from different backgrounds, from different milieu.
+Indian cinema has seen many great directors from different regions and from different backgrounds.
 But when one thinks of Indian cinema, it is the Hindi cinema (“Bollywood”) that first comes to mind.
-Therefore, when preparing this list we were cognizant of the fact that Indian cinema is so much more than just Bollywood.
-Only nine out of the twenty in the below list can be classified as purely Hindi film directors; others are regional language directors (some of them may have made Hindi films, but they don’t necessarily belong to Hindi film industry).
+So, when preparing this list, we were cognizant of the fact that Indian cinema is so much more than just Bollywood.
+Only nine out of the twenty in the below list can be classified as purely Hindi film directors; others are regional language directors (some of them may have made Hindi films, but they don’t necessarily belong to the Hindi film industry).

 Another important point to note here is that all twenty names are men.
-And even though we considered respected names like Deepa Mehta and Meera Nair for the list, unfortunately, they couldn’t make it to top 20.
-It does bother us to not see any women representation in the list, but that’s more because of the fact that Indian film industry hasn’t been as kind to female directors as it has been to male directors.
-Hopefully, we see this trend change in near future.
+And even though we considered respected names like Deepa Mehta and Meera Nair for the list, unfortunately, they couldn’t make it to the top 20.
+It does bother us to not see any women representation in the list, but that’s more because of the fact that the Indian film industry hasn’t been as kind to female directors as it has been to male directors.
+Hopefully, we will see this trend change in the near future.
 With that said, here’s the list of the greatest and best Indian directors — that we arrived upon after vetting more than 200 well-known names.
 Enjoy the diversity!
-The list include Hindi directors, Telugu directors, Tamil directors, Malayalam directors and Bengali directors.
+The list includes Hindi directors, Telugu directors, Tamil directors, Malayalam directors, and Bengali directors.

 20. Rituporno Ghosh